 We lease a 10,672 sq. ft. facility in Horsham, Pennsylvania that houses our executive offices and marketing.
-The term of the lease runs through November 30, 2016.
-We also lease 21,700 sq. ft. of office, laboratory and assembly space in a building in Irvington, New York.
-The lease expires in December 2016 and will not be renewed.
+The term of the lease runs through November 30, 2018.

 We lease 28,000 sq. ft. facility consisting of office, manufacturing and warehousing space in Carlsbad, California.
 The lease expires on September 30, 2017.
 Our Carlsbad facility houses the manufacturing and development operations for our excimer laser business, as well as the patient call center and reimbursement center.